Jump to topic

 - Reading glasses.
 If you do not have any problems with your distance vision, you may only need to wear glasses to read.

-- Contact lenses, including multifocal or monovision contacts.
+- Contact lenses, including multifocal contact lenses or monovision contacts.
 Multifocal contacts combine your distance and reading prescription into each contact lens.
 Monovision means wearing one contact lens to see far, and one lens to see up close.

 - Laser eye surgery.
 Similar to contact lenses, the surgeon can perform a monovision LASIK or PRK procedure to correct your vision.